 As an OPERS benefit recipient, you must enroll in both Medicare Parts A and B as soon as you become eligible.
-Once enrolled, you will select a Medicare Advantage plan or a Medigap plan (Medicare Supplement) and a Medicare Part D prescription drug plan using the OPERS Connector.
+Once enrolled, you will select a Medicare Advantage plan or a Medigap plan (Medicare Supplement) and a Medicare Part D prescription drug plan using the OPERS Medicare Connector.
 Please note that most Medicare Advantage plans have prescription coverage included so you may not need to enroll in a separate Part D plan.
 During your enrollment appointment with the OPERS Medicare Connector, a Licensed Benefit Advisor will walk you through the plan selection process.

-Medicare Part A HOSPITALS Medicare Part B OUTPATIENT SERVICES Coverag includes Inpatient care in hospitals and some and some health and hospice care Doctor's services (physicians and specialists) and some lab work, X-rays, therapy and durable medical equipment Coverag does not include Long-term nursing home stays or no on-medical, in-home care Vision, dental or non-prescription drugs and supplies Eligibilit needs 40 quarters of Medicare Social Security credit, meaning the participant and employer paid for Medicare Part A through payroll deductions, or the participant worked for a job covered by Social Security - OR - Through a spouse's work record, if the participant does not have enough quarters to receive Medicare Part A at no cost Participants are eligible to enroll at the age of 65 or with qualifying illness or disability Note Most public employees pay into Medicare even though they don't pay into Social Security There is a monthly premium based on income ALTERNAT Medicare Advantage (Part C) ALTERNATIVE TO MEDICARE PARTS A AND B. PROVIDES HIGHER COVERAGE.
-Medicare Part D PRESCRIPTIONS Medigap INSURANCE THAT FILLS IN THE "GAPS" WHERE MEDICARE PARTS A AND B LEAVE AN INDIVIDUAL UNCOVERED Ca overage Sometimes covers dental and vision.
-Plan is usually combined with Medicare Advantage Prescription Drug (MAPD) plan Prescription drugs including generic, brand name and specialty drugs at participating retail pharmacies and home delivery Prescription drug coverage is not provided.
-Individuals who select this generally also select a Medicare Part D prescription drug plan Co ivate ompany ans Medicare Advantage plans have provider networks: HMO: Health Maintenance Organizations PFFS: Private Fee-for-Service PPO: Preferred Provider Organizations Prescription drug coverage is a separate policy for Medigap plans purchased from a private prescription drug company Medigap plans do not have networks, therefore policy holders can use any provider who accepts Medicare
+become eligible.
+Once enrolled, you will process.
+Medicare Part A HOSPITALS Medicare Part B OUTPATIENT SERVICES Coverage includes Inpatient care in hospitals, some skilled nursing facilities and some health and hospice care Doctor's services (physicians and specialists) and some lab work, X-rays, therapy and durable medical equipment Coverage does not include does not Long-term nursing home stays or non-medical, in-home care Vision, dental or non-prescription drugs and supplies Eligibility needs COVERED BY SOCIAL SECURITY Participants are eligible to enroll at the age of 65 or with qualifying Ilness or disability Note Most public employees pay into Medicare even though they don't pay into Social Security , There is a monthly premium based on ncome Medicare Advantage (Part C) ALTERNATIVE TO MEDICARE PARTS A AND B. MUST PROVIDE COVERAGE EQUAL TO OR GREATER THAN PARTS A AND B. Medicare Part D PRESCRIPTIONS Medigap INSURANCE THAT FILLS IN THE "GAPS" WHERE MEDICARE PARTS A AND B LEAVE AN INDIVIDUAL UNCOVERED

+Medicare Advantage (Part C) ALTERNATIVE TO MEDICARE PARTS A AND B. MUST PROVIDE COVERAGE EQUAL TO OR GREATER THAN PARTS A AND B. Medicare Part D PRESCRIPTIONS Medigap INSURANCE THAT FILLS IN THE "GAPS" WHERE MEDICARE PARTS A AND B LEAVE AN INDIVIDUAL UNCOVERED Coverage Sometimes covers dental and vision.
+Most Medicare Advantage plans are MAPDs, which include prescription coverage Prescription drugs including generic, brand name and specialty drugs at participating retail pharmacies and home delivery Prescription drug coverage is not provided.
+Individuals who select this generally also select a Medicare Part D prescription drug plan Private Company Plans Medicare Advantage plans have provider networks: HMO: Health Maintenance Organizations PFFS: Private Fee-for-Service PPO: Preferred Provider Organizations Prescription drug coverage is a separate policy for Medigap plans purchased from a private prescription drug company Medigap plans do not have networks, therefore policy holders can use any provider who accepts Medicare